slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Let's get data

-I found a great dataset of patient profiles extracted from PubMed articles via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
+I found a great dataset of ~167K patient profiles extracted from PubMed articles via [HuggingFace](https://huggingface.co/datasets/zhengyun21/PMC-Patients/tree/main).
+To demonstrate a low-code approach, I will be using SQL Server and Azure Data Studio.

  I downloaded this dataset and loaded it into a SQL Server on a Mac.
-For further instructions on how to set up SQL Server (via SQL Server Management Studio) on a Mac, check out this [tutorial](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).
+For further instructions on how to set up this up, check out this [tutorial](https://builtin.com/software-engineering-perspectives/sql-server-management-studio-mac).

 *Note*: this requires Docker to be run on your desktop.